AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 Let's also look at their contents:

-{% include posts/picture.html img="soft-link-contents" alt="Displaying the contents of a soft link." %}
+{% include posts/picture.html img="soft-link-contents" ext="JPG" alt="Displaying the contents of a soft link." %}

 Even though the soft link technically contains the path of the original file, printing its contents will show us the *contents* of the original file.
 It follows that if the original file's contents change, the soft link's printed contents will also change!